about

 Nancy Collantine

-Established and runs Mura Ma, independent Art Space and Gallery in Marple, Stockport in January 2023
+Established Mura Ma, independent Art Space and Gallery in January 2023.

 Finalist in the Beep Painting Prize 2022